Cincinnati Medical Malpractice Attorney Reviewing Breast Cancer Misdiagnosis lawsuits and delayed cancer treatment cases

 Joseph Lyon is a highly-rated, experienced, and passionate Cincinnati medical malpractice attorney handling hospital negligence and breast cancer misdiagnosis cases.
 For a free and confidential consultation call 800.
 513. 2403 or complete the intake form.
 You will speak with Mr. Lyon directly.

-Confidential settlement on behalf of a 38 year old woman for failure to timely diagnose breast cancer in a 39 year old woman.
+Confidential settlement for failure to timely diagnose breast cancer in a 39 year old woman.
 As a result of the delay, evidence demonstrated that the patient suffered a 50% increase in the likelihood of recurrence, which would ultimately return as terminal metastatic disease.

 The failure to diagnose arose from the physician’s failure to communicate a positive biopsy which showed early stages of breast cancer.
 Had the biopsy been communicated the patient would have been treated with excision and avoided chemotherapy, mastectomy, and had a 95% chance of survival.
 After two years of litigation, the parties reached a confidential settlement that accounted for medical bills, mastectomy, as well as all wrongful death damages.